moonglum/halunke/docs/index.md

 you assign something to a once, it will stay like this forever (within that scope).
 Reassigning will result in an error.

+The values are also immutable.
+If you send a message to an object, it will not change the object, but it will return an answer to you.

 Comments are written between `/*` and `*/`.
 They can be multiline.